SAGS-pyc/Math_Projects_JN/README.md

 # Math Projects - Jupyter Notebook

-This is a repository that is part of my professional portfolio and contains some projects only related to mathematics.
+Welcome to the **Math Projects** repository, a dedicated section of my professional portfolio showcasing various math-focused projects.
+Here, you'll find Jupyter Notebooks that explore a range of math concepts, in areas such as linear algebra, calculus, and more.
+Each project is designed as a study tool, or demonstration of practical applications by providing examples and solutions that can serve those faced with similar problems.

+Whether you're a fellow mathematician, an educator, or simply curious about math, I hope these Python projects offer value to you and inspire further exploration.

+## What's inside?

+- **Table of Contents in Constraint**

+Feel free to explore, learn, and contribute!

 ## 1. Calculator of Matrices